nikodemus/foolang/docs/README.md

 ### Done

 <span class="done">&check;</span>
-**No ambient authority**: all OS interfaces must be passed to through dependency injection, starting from the system object passed to `Main##run:in:`&mdash;there is no such thing as a globally accessible `File` or `Socket` class.
+**No ambient authority**: all OS interfaces must be passed through dependency injection, starting from the [system object](system.md) passed to `Main##run:in:`&mdash;there is no such thing as a globally accessible `File` or `Socket` class.
+(Note: the system object doesn't contain nearly all facilities it should yet!)

 <span class="done">&check;</span>
 **Optional typing & typechecks**: all expressions can